ECS-251-W2020/final-project-synapse/README.md

 java-profiler-app is the directory containing code with thread safety violation.

-profiler-app/src/com/company/datarace/objects/TSVDArrayList.java is an implementation that extends ArrayList.
-Each element in the list is of type ListObject.
-We overide add so that we can inject trap whenever add is called.

 ListObject contains the actual data and timestamps that are needed to observe how different threads affect each other.